Skip to content

 Sustainability Is a Shared Goal

-Sustainability initiatives within the creative industries have led to the development of more sustainable practices that reduce the sector’s carbon footprint and adapt the ways in which art and culture are produced to align with planetary boundaries.
+Sustainability initiatives within the creative industries have led to the development of more sustainable practices that reduce the carbon footprint of the sector and adapt the ways in which art and culture are produced to align with planetary boundaries.
 Ecological innovations emerging from the creative fields have the potential to accelerate broader societal sustainability transformations.
 As bold and curious experimenters, the creative industries are at the forefront of adopting sustainable models and adjusting to an evolving reality.
 At their best, they act as a catalyst, pushing other sectors of society forward in meeting sustainability goals.

 The creative industries face shared sustainability challenges, despite significant differences between sectors.
 Common major sources of emissions typically include energy consumption in buildings, audience travel, transportation of artworks and structures, as well as emissions from materials and production methods.